-- Rebate capped: \$2,000-\$4,000 for individual households and up to \$400,000 for MFB. - Grants to states to provide rebates for home retrofits: - Up to \$2,000 for retrofits reducing energy use by 20 percent or more, and up to \$4,000 for retrofits saving 35% or more. - Maximum rebates double for retrofits of low-and moderate-income homes. - 2) Measured Energy Savings - If retrofits achieve at least a 15% energy savings, homeowners are eligible for a rebate of 50% of the project cost, or, alternatively, a reimbursement calculated per kilowatt-hour of energy saved. - Consultants who assist homeowners with participating in the rebate program (i.e., aggregators) are also eligible. - For LMI households or MFBs having at least 50% of dwelling units that are LMI households, owners or aggregators are eligible for a higher rebate of 80% of project cost or, alternatively, a reimbursement per kilowatt-hour of energy saved, with no statutory cap. - The rate is \$100 per 1% reduction in energy consumption of the average single-family household (SFH) or MFB in the state; multiplying this rate by the homeowner's actual energy savings gives the amount of the rebate. - For LMI households or MFBs having at least 50% of dwelling units that are LMI households, the per-kilowatt-hour rate is twice as large, or \$200 per 1% reduction in the state average.
+- o Rebate capped: \$2,000-\$4,000 for individual households and up to \$400,000 for MFB. - o Grants to states to provide rebates for home retrofits: - Up to \$2,000 for retrofits reducing energy use by 20 percent or more, and up to \$4,000 for retrofits saving 35% or more. - Maximum rebates double for retrofits of low-and moderate-income homes.

+2) Measured Energy Savings

+- If retrofits achieve at least a 15% energy savings, homeowners are eligible for a rebate of 50% of the project cost, or, alternatively, a reimbursement calculated per kilowatt-hour of energy saved. - Consultants who assist homeowners with participating in the rebate program (i.e., aggregators) are also eligible. - For LMI households or MFBs having at least 50% of dwelling units that are LMI households, owners or aggregators are eligible for a higher rebate of 80% of project cost or, alternatively, a reimbursement per kilowatt-hour of energy saved, with no statutory cap.

+- o The rate is \$100 per 1% reduction in energy consumption of the average single-family household (SFH) or MFB in the state; multiplying this rate by the homeowner's actual energy savings gives the amount of the rebate. - For LMI households or MFBs having at least 50% of dwelling units that are LMI households, the per-kilowatt-hour rate is twice as large, or \$200 per 1% reduction in the state average.

+• For more information:

-- For more information: - Frequently Asked Questions on Home Energy Rebate Programs HERE. - DOE Announcement on State and Tribe Allocations for Home Rebate Program HERE.
-Massachusetts Home Energy Performance-Based, Whole-House Rebate Allocation: \$73, 233,910. - DOE announcement on Home Energy Rebate Request for Information HERE. - Home Energy Rebate Program Request for Information HERE.
+- DOE Announcement for Open Applications for States and Territories HERE.
+DOE will review submitted applications from states for the programs on a rolling basis.
+Once application is approved, states can launch their program for consumers in eligible households. - o Administrative and Legal Requirements Document HERE.
+Document offers full federal guidance and instructions for states and territories to apply for their document - o Frequently Asked Questions on Home Energy Rebate Programs HERE. - DOE Announcement on State and Tribe Allocations for Home Rebate Program HERE.
+Massachusetts Home Energy Performance-Based, Whole-House Rebate Allocation: \$73, 233.910. - o DOE announcement on Home Energy Rebate Request for Information HERE. - Home Energy Rebate Program Request for Information HERE. - To receive news about this assistance and other announcements from the Home Energy Rebates Program sign up for email updates HERE